-You've probably heard the news.
-Last summer, the Department of Homeland Security announced that all U.S. airline travelers will soon need to have a REAL ID — an enhanced identification card with stricter security standards that replaces a standard driver's license.
+Beginning May 7, 2025, the Department of Homeland Security has announced that all U.S. airline travelers need to have a REAL ID — an enhanced identification card with stricter security standards that replaces a standard driver's license.

-According to DHS, after May 7, 2025, a standard driver's license will no longer be accepted at TSA security checkpoints.
-Theoretically, that means if you don't have a REAL ID by May 7th, you won't be able to board a commercial flight.
+That means a standard driver's license is longer acceptable at TSA security checkpoints.
+And theoretically, that means if you don't have a REAL ID, you can't board a commercial flight.

-Before we dive into those details, let's explain how you can get a REAL ID, and how you can still make it through airport security without one, even if the REAL ID requirement does end up sticking this time around.
+Before we dive into those details, let's explain how you can get a state-issued REAL ID, and how you can still make it through airport security without one.

 REAL IDs are issued through your state's DMV or driver licensing agency.
 It's basically the same process as getting a standard driver's license or state ID, except that you need additional documents that prove your social security number, residency, and lawful presence in the country.